Telefonica launches Microsoft video platform

 The new platform will enable services such as timeshifting and multiscreen across Telefonica's video services, and first deployments will be in Brazil, Chile and Spain, Telefonica said on Thursday.

-The company, battling recession in Spain and debt of over 50 billion euros ($64 billion), has put its faith in digital services.
+The company, battling recession in Spain and debt of over 50 billion euros (40.4 billion pounds), has put its faith in digital services.
 It expects London-based Telefonica Digital to generate revenue of 5 billion euros by 2015.

 "It allows us to meet customer demands for access to video content on an ever-expanding range of devices," Telefonica Digital's director of digital services, Vivek Dev, said.